Adrián Fernández: CART, IROC, and IRL (1993–2004)

 In 2000, Fernández had his best season in the CART series, coming close to winning the championship despite not starting on the front row all season.
 He scored points in seventeen of the twenty races, including two wins at Rio de Janeiro, Brazil and Australia, and three further podium results.
 He finished second to Gil de Ferran in the championship.

-In 2001, he founded Fernandez Racing, with former Ganassi manager Tom Anderson as his partner and ex-F1 driver Shinji Nakano as his teammate.
+In 2001, Fernández founded his own team, Fernandez Racing, with former Ganassi manager Tom Anderson as his partner and ex-F1 driver Shinji Nakano as his teammate.
 He finished third twice and took two poles that year, but his team's first victory came at Portland in 2003, the first win for an owner-driver since Bobby Rahal achieved the feat in 1992.
 That year, he also ran an Indy Racing League (IRL) entry for Asian-American Roger Yasukawa, in partnership with Aguri Suzuki, and in 2004, he moved the whole team to the series.
 Despite taking three wins and finishing fourth overall in the 2004 IRL championship, he was unable to secure funding to race in 2005.
 Delphi was driver Scott Sharp's personal sponsor, while engine suppliers Honda insisted on Japanese driver Kosuke Matsuura in the second car.